mortennilsn/extrabrain/README.md

 A local-first, AI-powered knowledge base CLI.
 Capture notes, documents, and code repositories — then search and ask questions using Claude as the reasoning engine.

 All data stays on your machine.
-AI features use the Anthropic API directly — set `ANTHROPIC_API_KEY` to get started.
+AI features run through the Claude CLI — if you have Claude Desktop or Claude Code installed, you're already set up.

 ---